marianogappa/sql/README.md

 - when more than one database is queried, the resulting rows are prefixed with the database identifier
 - the `all` special keyword means "sql to all configured databases"
 - `sql` assumes that you have correctly configured SSH keys on all servers you `ssh` to

+## Beware!

 - please note that `~/.databases.json` will contain your database credentials in plain text; if this is a problem for you, don't use `sql`!
 - `sql` is meant for automation of one-time lightweight ad-hoc `SELECT`s on many databases at once; it's not recommended for mission critical bash scripts that do destructive operations on production servers!
+- If you close an ongoing `sql` operation, spawned `mysql` and `ssh`->`mysql` processes will soon follow to their deaths, but the underlying mysql server query thread will complete, as long as it takes! https://github.com/marianogappa/sql/issues/7

 ## Dependencies